-The realignment of U.S. 33 through the City of Goshen began in May 2016.
-The project will re-route U.S. 33 away from the city’s downtown historic district and includes a bridge over the railroad tracks, a bridge over Lincoln and Cottage avenues and the widening of U.S. 33/Pike Street from S.R.
-15/Third Street to the Elkhart River.
+The realignment of U.S. 33 through Goshen will re-route the highway away from the city’s downtown historic district.
+The project includes a bridge over the railroad tracks, a bridge over Lincoln and Cottage avenues, and the widening of U.S. 33/Pike Street from State Road 15/Third Street to the Elkhart River.

 (Image courtesy of Goshen Engineering)

-The $18.9 million project was awarded to Reith-Riley in March 2016 and construction began in the spring with the demolition of several properties acquired by INDOT.
-The three-construction season project is expected to be completed following the 2018 Elkhart County Fair.
+Construction of the $18.9 million project began in May 2016 with the demolition of several properties acquired by INDOT.
+The project is expected to be completed in fall 2018.

 Construction cost: $18.9 million